ohadravid/ohadravid.github.io/content/posts/2025-05-serde-reflect.md

-I should preface this by saying that while we'll learn a lot about the internals of Serde (which, fair warning, is a complex topic even when focusing on a specific part like we'll do), I'm not trying to claim that this is the most _conventional_ use case for Serde.
+I should preface this by saying that while we'll learn a lot about the internals of Serde (which, fair warning, is a complex topic even when focusing on a specific part like we'll do), I'm not trying to claim that this is the most _conventional_ use case for Serde (see the [Alternatives](#alternatives) section for more about this).
 I do think the result is pretty neat though.

 To use Serde, we usually need an additional library that leverages these traits to interact with different data formats.